 In 2017, Olivia competed one meet of level 7 and placed in the top 10 on all four events and in the all around.
 For the remainder of the season, Olivia competed level 8.
 At the 2017 Connecticut Level 8 State Championships, Olivia placed in the top 10 on beam and qualified to the Region 6 Championships.
 At Regionals, Olivia placed seventh on floor.

 Olivia began her 2019 level 9 season at the DGS Northeast Invite where she took fourth all around.
 In March, Olivia competed at the Connecticut State Championships and finished sixteenth on beam.
+Olivia concluded her season at the Region 6 Championships where she took sixth on beam.

 Currently, Olivia trains 19-22 hours per week under coaches Kasey Fillmore and Kelly Davidson at Deary’s Gymnastics.
 Right now, Olivia is working on perfecting her back handspring, layout step-out on beam.
 In the future, Olivia hopes to earn a college scholarship to a division one school.